Patagonia Altvia 22L

-You can support my work on this blog, at no cost to you, by clicking either of these affiliate links to purchase a Patagonia Altvia 22L or other versions of the Altvia at backcountry.com or patagonia.com.
+You can support my work on this blog, at no cost to you, by clicking this affiliate link to purchase a Patagonia Altvia 22L or other versions of the Altvia at patagonia.com.

 I’ve helped many readers plan unforgettable backpacking and hiking trips.